fridolinvii/tissue-classification-using-acoustic-waves-during-ablation-with-an-eryag-laser/Readme.md

 ## Branch *old_with_new_data*
+We are testing the performance of the old network from the branch *old* with the new data
+* `Conv_1Layer`, `RNN`, and `FC` are the three different neural networks which we compare
 * data are divided into 10 subsets represented by the numbers `1,...,9,0'
 * the data are pared together as follow: `16,27,38,49,50`
 * these are used for training, testing, and validation accordingly to the files in parameter